erreinoso/erreinoso/README.md

 💻 Front-end Developer
 🎨 Occasional musician
 🏗️ Used to be a building surveyor
-🌱 I keep learning HTML, SCSS, JAVASCRIPT and REACT
+🌱 Learning HTML, SCSS, JAVASCRIPT and REACT

 📫 How to reach me, connect and grow together: